What is a weighted blanket?

 A weighted blanket is exactly that; a blanket that is heavier than an ordinary blanket.
 Glass beads or plastic pellets are sewn into pockets within the blanket to add weight.
 The pockets are distributed across the blankets to ensure the weight is even, which is important as uneven pressure can lead to bruising, restrict breathing, and cause circulation issues.

-Weighted blankets are highly individual in that each user will require a different weighted blanket, depending on their body weight.
+Weighted blankets are highly individual in that each user will require a differently weighted blanket, depending on their body weight.
 It is very important to ensure the weighted blanket is not too heavy for the user.

 How do weighted blankets help?